Chart Color Schemes

 Strathpine - Brendale features high concentrations of group households, with a lower-than-average median household size

 Family households constitute 69.0% of all households, including 28.0% couples with children, 24.1% couples without children, and 15.4% single parent families.
 Non-family households comprise the remaining 31.0%, with lone person households at 27.0% and group households making up 4.0%.
-The median household size is 2.5 people, which is smaller than the Greater Brisbane average of 2.6.
+The median household size is 2.5 people, smaller than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households